 2. Control Of Speed And Skiing

 Skiers must ski in control.
 They must adapt their speed and manner of skiing to their personal ability and to the prevailing conditions.

 Skiers coming from behind must choose their route so as to not endanger skiers ahead.
-In other words, the skier in front/below always has priority.

 Skiers may overtake other skiers above or below and to the right or the left, provided they leave enough space for the overtaken skier to make any voluntary or involuntary movement.

 COMMENT: A skier or snowboarder who overtakes another is wholly responsible for completing that manoeuvre in such a way to cause no difficulty to the skier or snowboarder being overtaken.
 This responsibility rests with him until the overtaking manoeuvre has been completed.
 This rule applies even when overtaking a stationary skier, snowboarder or slope user.